You might think you need to spend big bucks on software like SalesForce, Base, Hubspot, and so on for your first cold email CRM.

 At a small or mid-sized company, a VP /director level prospect could speak for the entire organization.
 Alternatively, at a larger account, a senior prospect may only be responsible for a specific department.
 Like a prospect, the “Company” may respond positively, negatively, ask you to circle back, or already be an active customer (!!).
 Map out a hierarchy to manage responses from employees and your approach with the entire account.

-Once you’ve figured out how you want to manage responses, keep track of who you’re reaching out to at your target accounts.
+Keep track of who you’re reaching out to at your target accounts.
 This may sound obvious but bear in mind that even successful campaigns have only a ~25-40% response rate.
 You may need to know who NOT to contact if you decide to reach out to the account again.
 Small companies only have a handful of decision-makers, so this typically factors in for mid-sized or larger companies.
 You can use a column to indicate whether a prospect was contacted and when to follow up.

 I’ve mapped all this out in a flowchart below to help you visualize the workflow: